About Me

 Artist Bio

 Kelly Joy Ladd is a visual artist whose practice explores consciousness, energy, and cosmic interconnectedness through paper-based work.
 Her intuitive approach aligns with transcendental artists like Hilma af Klint and Agnes Pelton.
 She holds a Liberal Studies degree from University of Central Florida, where she studied physics, astronomy, and eastern philosophy.
 Her work has been exhibited at Orlando Museum of Art, Mint Museum, and Mennello Museum of American Art.
-She is a 2025 Florida Prize finalist.
+She is a 2025 Florida Prize in Contemporary Art finalist at the Orlando Museum of Art.
 Artists on Couches emerged from her meditation practice in 2020.